roysayantan/portfolio-website/README.md

-Sayantan's Portfolio Website
+# Sayantan's Portfolio Website
-This repository contains the source code for Sayantan's personal portfolio website.

-Table of Contents
-Introduction
-Features
-Usage
-Contributing

-Introduction
+Welcome to Sayantan's Portfolio Website!
+This website showcases Sayantan's skills, education, projects, and contact information.

+## Overview

-This portfolio website serves as an online showcase of Sayantan's works, projects, skills, and contact information.
-It is designed to provide visitors with information about Sayantan's background, education, skills, projects, and ways to get in touch.
+This portfolio website provides a comprehensive overview of Sayantan's academic background, technical skills, completed projects, and ways to get in touch.
+The website is designed to be responsive and user-friendly, ensuring a seamless experience across different devices and screen sizes.

-Features
+## Features
-Navigation bar with links to home, about me, download CV, and contact me sections Home section with a brief introduction and a call-to-action button to download the CV About me section with sub-sections for education, skills, and my works Education sub-section listing the institutions attended and degrees earned Skills sub-section listing programming languages, web technologies, and databases that Sayantan is familiar with My works sub-section with links to view certifications and projects Address information section with a map and permanent and residential addresses Social links section with links to Sayantan's profiles on various social media platforms Contact information section with a form for visitors to send a message, with fields for name, email, phone number, and message
-Footer with a copyright notice
-Usage
-To view the website locally:

-Clone this repository to your local machine.
-Open the index.html file in your web browser.
-To deploy the website:

-Upload the contents of this repository to your web server.
-Built With
-HTML
-CSS
-JavaScript
-Contributing
-Contributions are not currently being accepted.
+- **Home Section**: Brief introduction and links to download the CV and contact via WhatsApp.
+- **About Me Section**: Detailed information about Sayantan's education and skills.
+- **My Works Section**: Buttons to view certifications and projects.
+- **Address Section**: Permanent and residential address details with an embedded Google Map.
+- **Social Links**: Links to social media profiles (Facebook, Twitter, Instagram, GitHub, YouTube).
+- **Contact Form**: Form to send messages directly to Sayantan's email.

+## Technologies Used

+- **HTML5**: For structuring the content.
+- **CSS3**: For styling the website.
+- **JavaScript**: For form submission and interactivity.
+- **Google Fonts**: For custom typography.
+- **Font Awesome**: For social media icons.